mjhn2021/RssChecker/README.md

+# RssChecker problem:

+* Given a Dictionary keyed by Company and valued by RSS feed url, write a function that determines which companies had no activity for a given number of days.

-# RssChallenge solution overview:
+# RssChecker solution overview:

-* function RssActivity.CompanysInactiveForXDays (rssDictionary, daysInactive) - Returns List of strings that are the Company Names with no Rss Activity for a given number of days.
+* function RssActivity.CompanysInactiveForXDays (rssDictionary, daysInactive) - Returns List of strings that are the Names of the Companys Names with no Rss Activity for a given number of days.

 * function RssActivity.RssLatestPublishDate (rssURL) - Returns most recent PublishDate from all Rss feed items.